What is Industrial Interior Design?

 Vintage Furniture and Accessories Will Complete The Industrial Decor

 Let’s talk furniture.
-We know that industrial design involves the use of metal and wood.
+We know that industrial design for interiors involves the use of metal and wood.
 It is precisely these materials that combine to create a large number of industrial-style furnishings.

 Many are truly vintage, while others are inspired by old factory and laboratory pieces.
 Note how the industrial bar stools in the kitchen below fit the space perfectly. [photo by Eduard Hueber, from Jane Kim Design]